NewPark Mall

 NewPark Mall is a 1161681 sqft super-regional mall in Newark, California.
-Opened on August 6, 1980, it currently houses 119 stores.
+The mall opened on August 6, 1980 and at one point housed over 140 retailers, but the number of stores has declined to just over 40 as of 2025.
 It serves the Tri-City area (Fremont, Newark and Union City).
 The Mall underwent extensive renovations that were completed in early 2017.
 Among the additions are a 12-screen AMC movie complex with an IMAX screen and an elaborate new glass-walled restaurant area with views through the entire property.

 The Marin Farmers Markets nonprofit organization operates a farmers market on the Mall property on Sunday.
 The Mall is adjacent to the Newark campus of Ohlone College and Newark Memorial High School.